-The Centre for Social Awareness, Advocacy and Ethics, Incorporated
+Centre for Social Awareness, Advocacy and Ethics

-Launched in 2013, CSAAE is dedicated to harnessing the potential of young people from financially vulnerable families and providing the kinds of tools and trainings that endow them with the means to sustain themselves, create opportunities that help others sustain themselves and embrace their roles as stakeholders in a better Africa.
+Launched in 2013, CSAAE is dedicated to harnessing the potential of young people and providing the kinds of tools and trainings that endow them with the capacities, competencies and character necessary to sustain themselves, create opportunities that help others sustain themselves and embrace their roles as critical actors in building a better Africa.
 CSAAE is registered as a non-profit organization in Nigeria and a 501(c)(3) in the United States.

 The Founder, Reverend Father Godswill Agbagwa grew up in Nigeria.
 While studying abroad as a college student, he was struck by the contrasts he saw between the levels of poverty and under-development in Nigeria compared to Western countries he visited.
 That experience became the genesis for CSAAE, its programs, and the core values at the foundation of his work, which include:

 - A commitment to the common good.

-- Integrity.
-Being honest and fair.
+- Being honest and fair.

-- Creativity.
-Thinking and actualizing new ideas.
+- Thinking and actualizing new ideas.

 Its Career Building and Entrepreneurship Program (CBEP)began in 2014 and engages youth in discussions about career direction while helping them navigate three paths from college to career: entering the workforce, pursuing a graduate degree, or starting a business.
 These youths in turn commit to using their careers to enhance the greater good for Africa.
-Learn more about CBEP

 The Youth Ethics and Anticorruption Program (YEAP)launched in 2016 seeks to raise the consciousness of youth to the importance of transparency, human rights and accountability in the work world while teaching them how to identify, resist and fight corruption hindering development in Africa.
-Learn more about YEAP

 CSAAE was founded by Godswill Agbagwa, a Priest of the Catholic Archdiocese of Owerri, Imo State, Nigeria.
 He follows a bottom-top approach to development and has developed effective mentoring modules for helping key drivers of development including aspiring political, media, religious, business and judicial leaders build the capacities, competencies and character to facilitate development and end poverty in Africa.